LucaPrete/gcloudsdk-docker-wrapper/README.md

 * bq

+## Commands shortcuts

+Some commands may be long and difficult to remember. [ludoo](https://github.com/ludoo) provided a list of nice shortcuts as well!
+The full list can be checked out directly [here](gcloud-sdk-profile.sh).

 ## Persistency and volumes

 Your local *~/.config/gcloud* folder is automatically mounted in the container under */root/.config/gcloud*.
 This way your settings are saved on the host machine, although the applications are executed in the containers.